-1. Petitioner, Florida Brownfields Association ("FBA"), is a voluntary non-profit association.
+1. Petitioner, the Florida Brownfields Association ("FBA"), is a voluntary non-profit association.
 FBA's membership is diverse and composed of individual, public, and private members.
-FBA's business address is P.O.
-Box 10885, Tallahassee, Florida 32302.
-FBA's telephone number is 850-666-2947.
 FBA was created in 2002 to advance Brownfields cleanup and redevelopment throughout Florida.
 The FBA brings together a diverse group of members to provide Brownfields information, assistance, and redevelopment strategies to communities and the public.
 Since our founding and through our engagement with the Florida Department of Environmental Protection ("Department" or "FDEP") and the Florida Legislature, our members have been instrumental in facilitating over \$550 million in capital investments in Brownfields sites, many located in inner cities and neighborhoods, which have resulted in over 16,500 new direct jobs.
-1 Among other activities, the FBA continuously engages with the Department to improve the process of rehabilitating contaminated sites and advocates for policy changes and legislation that has resulted in one of the highest performing Brownfields programs in the nation.2
+Among other activities, the FBA continuously engages with the Department to improve the process of rehabilitating contaminated sites and advocates for policy changes and legislation that has resulted in one of the highest performing Brownfields programs in the nation.2

-$^{^{\}mathrm{1}}$ 2023-2024 Florida Brownfields Redevelopment Program Annual Report (August 2024).
+1 2023-2024 Florida Brownfields Redevelopment Program Annual Report (August 2024).